ahmetdem/vampire-shifters/README.md

 https://github.com/user-attachments/assets/945a7e2b-5f32-49ab-b64f-7a94935e21d4

-The game is mostly vibe-coded, and uses Unity Relay and Lobby features for networking, i think it could be a fun little game for exploring.
+The game uses Unity Relay and Lobby features for networking, i think it could be a fun little game for exploring.

 Vampire Shifters was made with scaling in mind so scriptable objects and lots of parameters for balancing.